-While child-rearing practices can vary widely across different cultures, and while views about gender differences change over time, there do seem to be some clear consistencies in the way boys and girls are treated, especially during their first few years of life.
-According to Albert Bandura's social cognitive theory of gender development, parents often have clear gender stereotypes about "appropriate" behavior for different genders and rely on punishment and rewards to ensure their children abide by these gender expectations.
+Child-rearing practices vary widely across different cultures, and views about gender differences change over time, but there do seem to be some clear consistencies in the way boys and girls are treated, especially during the first few years of life.
+According to Albert Bandura's social cognitive theory of gender development, parents often have clear gender stereotypes about "appropriate" behavior for different genders and rely on punishment and rewards to ensure that their children abide by these expectations.
 Boys are often discouraged from playing with dolls or acting "effeminately," while girls are often prevented from doing any physically risky activities.

-Granted, it is often difficult to do this kind of research, considering that most studies looking at how parents interact with their young children have focused on mothers rather than fathers.
-Also, parents tend to be reluctant in admitting that they treat their sons and daughters differently, especially in an era of greater equality between the sexes.
-For this reason, depending on self-report alone tends to provide a distorted view of the way parents actually raise their children and instill gender roles and values into them.
+It is often difficult to do this kind of research, considering that most studies looking at how parents interact with their young children have focused on mothers rather than fathers.
+Also, parents tend to be reluctant to admit that they treat their sons and daughters differently, especially in an era of greater gender equality.
+For this reason, depending on self-report alone tends to provide a distorted view of the way parents actually raise their children and instill gender roles and values.

-A new study published in the journal Behavioral Neuroscience provides one of the first in-depth analyses at how fathers interact with their children and what this might mean in terms of brain physiology.
-A team of researchers led by James K. Rilling of Emory University's Center for Translational Social Neuroscience recruited 69 men (average age of 33) who were parents of children aged one to two years.
-Thirty-four of the fathers had a daughter and 35 had a son with no significant demographic differences between the two groups.
+A new study published in the journal Behavioral Neuroscience provides one of the first in-depth analyses of how fathers interact with their children and what this might mean in terms of brain physiology.
+A team of researchers led by James K. Rilling of Emory University's Center for Translational Social Neuroscience recruited 69 men (average age: 33) who were parents of children aged one to two years; 34 of the fathers had a daughter and 35 had a son, with no significant demographic differences between the two groups.

 The study began with naturalistic photographs being taken of each of the children showing a variety of facial expressions corresponding to different emotions.
 The fathers were then given a mobile recording device, the Electronically Activated Recorder (EAR), that intermittently records snippets of conversations and other ambient sounds while the participants wearing them go about their lives.
 Essentially, the EAR is meant to produce an audio log of the wearer's day.